ChuongNg1996/navigation-ros/README.md

   omega = a*PWM + b.
   ```

 Describe how a ROS Node that read **velocity commands** from `global_planner` node and generate PWM signals to the motors.

-HINT: (1) The answer is right there, (2) The answer can be as short as one sentence with relationship between each component.
+HINT: (1) The answer is right there, (2) The answer can be as short as one sentence with relationship between each component in the node.